smorad/um_cisc_7404/06_value.typ

 // Go ahead and look at lecture 10, even for DDPG it is confusing
 // Solution: keep theta_pi for policy gradient methods
 // Use Q_(theta_pi) for value-based methods
+// TODO: In equations, introduce Q - y, where y is label instead of single equation
+    // Draws parallels to supervised learning

 // Problems with MPC, cannot do infinite